Fire

 Replacement of Light Vehicle

-The light vehicle was purchased in December 2023.
-Now awaiting the installation of radio, emergency equipment and decals.
+The light vehicle was purchased in December 2023 with installation of radio, emergency equipment and decals completed in early 2024.

 Confined Space Equipment Replacement